Bibliography of Russian history (1613–1917)

 This is a select bibliography of post-World War II English language books (including translations) and journal articles about the history of Russia and its empire from 1613 until 1917.
 It specifically excludes topics related to the Russian Revolution (see Bibliography of the Russian Revolution and Civil War for information on these subjects).
-Book entries may have references to reviews published in academic journals or major newspapers when these could be considered helpful.

-A brief selection of English translations of primary sources is included.
 The sections "General surveys" and "Biographies" contain books; other sections contain both books and journal articles.
-Book entries have references to journal articles and reviews about them when helpful.
-Additional bibliographies can be found in many of the book-length works listed below; see "Further reading" for several book- and chapter-length bibliographies.
-The "External links" section contains entries for publicly available select bibliographies from universities.